JavaScript is required

 How is SWPBS implemented in Victoria?

-Currently, the SWPBS program supports over 400 schools across Victoria to implement the framework.
-An additional 350 schools will be added by the end of 2024.
-The Victorian SWPBS approach is based on international best practices through 17 Region-based SWPBS coaches.
-Coaches work with school teams to clarify a school's needs and provide the necessary professional learning and coaching for teams to embed essential features.
+The Victorian SWPBS approach is grounded in international best practices and delivered through 17 region-based SWPBS coaches.
+These coaches work with school teams to identify a school's needs and provide the professional learning and coaching required to embed the framework's essential features.
 Specifically, schools implementing SWPBS receive:

-• Regular coaching sessions each term with a regional SWPBS Coach
+• regular coaching sessions with a regional SWPBS Coach

 Video explanation of SWPBS